 Texas allows you the opportunity to apply for high-quality hunts across the state for adults and youth hunters.
 Application fees are as low as $0 up to $10, and all youth hunt entries are free.
 The application process is simple and quite cheap.
 You can apply for $10 for the regular sheep drawing, and you can purchase as many chances as you would like for the Big Time Texas Hunts at $9 a piece plus a $5 processing fee.
 No permit fee is required for successful applicants, but they will need to purchase a Texas hunting license for $315.
-The application deadlines for the 2021-2022 draw hunts began August 1st with deadlines following on the 1st and 15th of every month.
-For 2021, the deadline to apply for Desert bighorn sheep will again be pushed back to November 1, 2021.
-New for 2021, guided gemsbok and guided Scimitar-horned oryx will also be pushed back to November 1, 2021.
+The application deadlines for the 2023-2024 draw hunts began August 1st with deadlines following on the 1st and 15th of every month.
+For 2023, the deadline to apply for Desert bighorn sheep, guided gemsbok, and guided Scimitar-horned oryx will be November 1, 2023.
 October 15th is the deadline to get your entries in for the Texas Grand Slam hunt package and all other raffles for the Big Time Texas Hunts.
-For the official rules for the Big Time Texas Hunts, visit https://tpwd.texas.gov/huntwild/hunt/public/btth/rules.phtml.
+For the official rules for the Big Time Texas Hunts, visit https://tpwd.texas.gov/huntwild/hunt/public/btth/rules.phtml..

 Public draw applications will only be accepted online at www2.tpwd.state.tx.us/huntwild/hunt/public/public_hunt_drawing/.
 The online application process is very simple and easy to use.
 You will first need to create an account and be assigned a customer ID number.
 If you have any questions or need assistance with applying for any of the guided hunt packages, you can either call Texas Parks and Wildlife at 512-389-4800 or the Huntin’ Fool License Application Department at 435-865-1020.